cheeseandcereal/remote_torrent_downloader/README.md

-# Deluge Remote Auto Downloader/Fetcher
+# Torrent Remote Auto Downloader/Fetcher

-This is a program to bridge the gap between downloading a torrent file with a remote deluge daemon, and then automatically fetching the resulting files with [lftp(1)](https://lftp.yar.ru/) once completed.
+This is a program to bridge the gap between downloading a torrent file with a remote torrent daemon, and then automatically fetching the resulting files with [lftp(1)](https://lftp.yar.ru/) once completed.

-This was specifically written to work with the `Torrent Blackhole` option in [sonarr](https://sonarr.tv/) for the usecase of downloading with deluge on a completely remote machine (and no deluge web-ui requirement).
+This was specifically written to work with the `Torrent Blackhole` option in [sonarr](https://sonarr.tv/) for the usecase of downloading and seeding with torrent daemon on a completely remote machine.

 ## Configuration